Did you know that the Creator of the universe not only knows and loves you, but will sing over you, as well? The prophet Zephaniah tells us so.

 for they shall inherit the earth.
 Matthew 5:5 (TLV)

-This statement gets ignored by many of us, as it appears to be just the opposite of what we observe in our day-to-day lives.
-The meek and humble almost always seem to get brushed aside as the proud and confident gather more and more of the abundance of the earth and its possessions.
+This statement gets ignored by many of us, as it appears to be just the opposite of what we are trained to be in our daily lives.
+The meek and humble almost always seem to get brushed aside, while the proud and confident gain more of the attention and gather more of the abundance of the earth and its possessions.

-But Jesus is speaking of what will happen in the last days, sometimes referred to as the Day of the Lord.
-Multiple prophets refer to this time of extreme trial and tribulation when all nations will gather to battle against Jerusalem.
-It will be a purifying trial for the nation and the world.
-The Lord Himself in the person of Jesus Christ will return on the scene to defeat all of God’s enemies in the physical and spiritual world and to hand the kingdom over to the meek and humble of the earth.
+But what Jesus is speaking of will happen in the last days, a time which is sometimes referred to as the Day of the Lord.
+Multiple prophets refer to this as a time of extreme trial and tribulation, when all nations will gather together to battle against Jerusalem.
+It will be a purifying trial for that nation and for the world.
+The Lord Himself, in the person of Jesus Christ, will return to earth to defeat all of God’s enemies in the physical and spiritual world, and will hand His kingdom over to the meek and humble of the earth.
 He will reside in their midst as King and Lord.

-The prophet Zechariah shares God’s words with His beloved people about the new era which will be brought in by this coming event:
+The prophet Zephaniah shares God’s words with His beloved people about this new era which will be ushered in by this coming event:

 11 On that day you will no longer need to be ashamed,